 - Prolonged jaundice

-Screening is performed by collection of heel prick blood typically two to five days after delivery.
-The sample is assayed for initial T4 levels followed by TSH assay if T4 values are below the 10th percentile.
-If the screening test is positive, retesting of the serum TSH and T4 is conducted by collection of sample by venipuncture.
+Screening is performed by collecting a heel prick blood sample, typically two to five days after delivery.
+The sample is assayed for initial T4 levels, followed by a TSH assay if T4 values are below the 10th percentile.
+If the screening test is positive, retesting of serum TSH and T4 is conducted by collecting a blood sample by venipuncture.

-It involves administration of synthetic T4 with a dosage of 10 – 15 µg/kg per day.
+Administer synthetic T4 with a dosage of 10—15 µg/kg per day.

 Central Hypothyroidism/Secondary Hypothyroidism

-Hypothyroidism due to central causes occurs when there is a primary pathology in pituitary, hypothalamus or hypothalamic pituitary axis.
+Hypothyroidism due to central causes occurs when there is a primary pathology in the pituitary, hypothalamus, or hypothalamic-pituitary axis.